Afrozara/Green-Stock-Data-Analysis/README.md

 ### Overview of Project
 The purpose of this analysis is to refactor existing VBA code to improve its efficiency and execution time.
 The initial code was designed to analyze a limited dataset of stocks, but now the goal is to expand it to cover the entire stock market over the past few years.
 By looping through the data once and collecting the required information, we aim to enhance the code's performance, specifically when dealing with a larger number of stocks.
 You can find the Excel bookwork for responding to macros in the following
 ![green_stocks_Ifrah Abdullahi-1.xlsm](green_stocks_IfrahAbdullahi-2.xlsm)

 ## Results

 I. Stock Performance Comparison (2017 vs 2018):
 In the initial analysis, the code successfully provided insights into the stock performance for the years 2017 and 2018.
 By examining the opening and closing prices, as well as the total volume traded, we were able to assess the overall trends for individual stocks.

+II.
+Execution Time Comparison:
+To determine the impact of code refactoring on execution time, we performed a comparison between the original script and the refactored version.
+The results are as follows:

+1. Original Script Execution Time:
+When running the original script on a dataset with a limited number of stocks, the execution time was reasonable.
+However, concerns arose regarding its scalability when applied to thousands of stocks.
+The processing time increased significantly, potentially impacting the overall efficiency of the analysis.

+2. Refactored Script Execution Time:
+After refactoring the code to optimize its efficiency, we observed a notable improvement in execution time.
+By looping through the data just once, we were able to collect the required information for all stocks, regardless of the dataset's size.
+This optimization resulted in a much faster execution time, enabling quicker analysis and improved user experience.

+Finally, we run the stock analysis, to confirm that our stock analysis outputs for 2017 and 2018 are the same as the dataset example provided (as shown in the images below, named Dataset Examples Provided).
+In addition, in our resources folder and below you can see the final Stock Analysis Results named, Final VBA Analysis 2017 and 2018 save the pop-up messages showing elapsed run time for the refactored code as All Stock Analysis 2017 and All Stock Analysis 2018. png.
+Then, save the changes to your workbook.